sergeyt/git.js/README.md

 var git = require('git');
 ```

-Next you could call any of the following functions:
+Next you could call any of the following functions.

 ### log command